ivoras/daisy/README.md

 *Note:* All this is fluid and can be changed as development progresses.

 * Everyone can download the blockchain, only special "miners" can create ones, in a sort-of web-of-trust way.
+Those nodes who are able to create new blocks are called "signatories."
 * Block payloads are SQLite database files.
 Except for special metadata tables, their content is not enforced.
 * Blockchain metadata is mostly separate from the block payloads, with some obvious exceptions such as the block hash.
 Metadata critical for blockchain integrity (like the previous block's hash (merkle)is within the block database)
 * Consensus rules:
     * The validity of the SQLite files
     * The presence of a special tables named `_meta` and `keys`,
     * The validity of the previous block hash in the `_meta` table
-    * The previous block hash is signed with a key which is present in the previous blocks' `_keys` table.
+    * The previous block hash is signed with a key which is one of the signatories, i.e. which is present in the previous blocks' `_keys` table.
-    * The `_keys` table contains new key additions and revocations.
-Both signed by a number of existing keys, where the number is given as "1 if height < 149 else floor(log(height)*2)"
+    * The `_keys` table contains new signatory keys additions and revocations.
+Both operations must be signed by a number of currently valid signatories, where the number is given as "1 if height < 149 else floor(log(height)*2)"
     * Longest chain wins.
 * Flood-based p2p network: every node can request a list of known connections from the other nodes.